Duke of Wellington Hotel, Melbourne

 The Duke of Wellington Hotel is a heritage listed hotel within the Melbourne CBD in Victoria, Australia.
-Named after the Duke of Wellington, it was designed by Richard Dalton for Timothy Lane, a local businessman and carpenter.
+Named after the Arthur Wellesley, 1st Duke of Wellington, it was designed by Richard Dalton for Timothy Lane, a local businessman and carpenter.
 Construction completed in 1850, with a liquor licence unsuccessfully applied for in 1851 and 1852.
 It was a boarding house until 1853, when a liquor licence was obtained.
 It closed for renovations in 2006, and reopened in 2013.
 It has been cited as the oldest pub in Melbourne.